blenky36/react-redux-template/README.md

-### REACT REDUX TEMPLATE
+### TRADING PLATFORM REACT

-This is a template repository to start a new react application with redux foundations built in.
-This includes a persisted redux store to save session data, login/user routing done and starting packages such as bootstrap and fontawesome.
+This repository includes the boiler plate setup for the trading platform front end written in react.